 - They observe things as they wish it would be, and they miss what's important.

-We can show them the direction, but they need to start by taking responsibility for their own actions.
+We can show them the direction, but they need to start by taking responsibility for their actions.
 Some will never recognize that they create their own failures.
 I consider this a narcissistic trait.

 His ex-wife gave him slippers, but he was so upset we told him what to do that he threw them out.

-Disagreeing with the Reason for the Advice Due to Denial
+Disagreeing With Advice Due to Denial

-If someone takes the responsibility for their own failures, they can adjust their behavior and plan a new strategy.
+If someone takes responsibility for their own failures, they can adjust their behavior and plan a new strategy.
 They have no problem accepting any new ideas presented to them.

-However, if they are in denial, then they will not see the usefulness of the advice.
+However, if they are in denial, then they will not see the value of the advice.
 They are stuck with their inability to solve problems.
 They will disagree when we try to help them and come up with all sorts of reasons why they should not listen to sound advice.

 Even when telling them how to solve their problem, they will disagree with the reasons for taking action.
-They are frightened of change and they are unwilling to try something different.
+They are frightened of change, and they are unwilling to try something different.

 Sad to say, I see this attitude with friends who are going nowhere with their lives.
-Their present way of doing things isn't working, but they come up with excuses and they argue that it's because of other reasons beyond their control.
+Their present way of doing things isn't working, but they come up with excuses, and they argue that it's because of other reasons beyond their control.
 I call this denial.

 Example of Denial